 This history of analog, in-person social networking made Mayo Clinic’s embrace of online social networking much more likely.

-In 1924, Dr. William Mayo traveled for 30 days by train and steamship in 1924 to interact with professional colleagues in New Zealand and Australia.
+Dr. William Mayo traveled for 30 days by train and steamship in 1924 to interact with professional colleagues in New Zealand and Australia.
 How could we, as his successors, not take advantage of today's tools that enable us to make similar connections almost instantaneously?

 Just as DNA is made of four bases represented as ATCG, so four characteristics are the essential building blocks of Mayo Clinic’s culture: